oracle/pgql-lang/index.md

 Alongside SQL constructs like `SELECT`, `FROM`, `WHERE`, `GROUP BY` and `ORDER BY`, PGQL allows for matching of both fixed-length graph patterns and variable-length graph patterns.
 Fixed-length graph patterns match a fixed number of vertices and edges per solution.
 The types of the vertices and edges can be defined through arbitrary label expressions such as `friend_of|sibling_of`, which matches edges that have either the label `friend_of` or the label `sibling_of`.
-This means that edge patterns are higher-level joins that can relate different types of entities at a time.
+This means that edge patterns are higher-level joins that can relate different types of entities at the same time.
 Variable-length graph patterns contain one or more quantifiers like `*`, `+`, `?` or `{2,4}` for matching vertices and edges in a recursive fashion.
 This allows for encoding graph reachability (transitive closure) queries as well as shortest and cheapest path finding queries.